ElectricRCAircraftGuy/glances_wiki/How-to-create-a-new-Glances-plugin-?.md

 Also add shortcut to the _hotkeys variable in the _GlancesCurses classe.

-## Add you plugin in the Web interface
+## Add your plugin in the Web interface

 Create a glances/outputs/static/html/plugins/foo.html page with the following line: